Find a Player

 Already a coach?
 Login Here

 Find a course

-Anyone for Wheelchair Tennis?
-Enjoy an introduction to playing wheelchair tennis from Paralympic legends Peter Norfolk and Ade Adepitan.
+Anyone for wheelchair tennis?
+Enjoy a simple introduction to playing wheelchair tennis from Paralympic legends Peter Norfolk and Ade Adepitan.
 Read a transcript of the video here (word, 39 KB, opens in new window)

 One of the fastest growing wheelchair sports in the world, wheelchair tennis integrates very easily with the non-disabled game since it can be played on any regular tennis court, with no modifications to rackets or balls.
-Wheelchair tennis players are allowed two bounces of the ball and therefore can play against other wheelchair tennis players, and alongside or against non-disabled friends and family.
+Wheelchair tennis players are allowed two bounces of the ball and can easily play against other wheelchair tennis players, as well as alongside or against non-disabled friends and family.

-We are always looking for the next stars on the wheelchair tennis tour and our Talent ID system looks to find promising talent from juniors all the way through to people who have acquired a disability later in life.
-Find out more on our Talent ID page here.
+We are always looking for the next British stars on the national and international wheelchair tennis tours and our Talent ID system looks to find promising talent from juniors all the way through to people who have acquired a disability later in life.
+Find out more on our Talent ID page.

-You can get started in a day chair to become used to being on court and hitting a ball from your chair.
-But you will find movement around the court improves when using a tennis chair as they are specifically designed for that purpose with an anti-tip wheel at the back and the side wheels being on an angle to help with changing direction.
+You can get started in a day chair (if you use one) but you will find movement around the court improves when using a tennis chair as they are specifically designed for that purpose with an anti-tip wheel at the back and the side wheels being on an angle to help with changing direction.

 There are tennis chairs available at all centres supported by the Tennis Foundation or you can contact the Dan Maskell Tennis Trust to apply for a grant to purchase your own.